CalMatters/mailchimp-bots/README.md

 ### Create a Lambda Function
 - Log in to AWS and navigate to Lambda.
 - Choose `Functions` and click `Create function`.
-- Give the function a name and choose a version of Python for it to run and click `Create` (We used Python 3.10).
+- Give the function a name and choose a version of Python for it to run and click `Create`.
+We used Python 3.10.
 - To add the code, either copy-paste it from a `lambda_function.py` file into the editor, or zip the file and upload it using the `Upload from` option.

 ### Configure the Function
 - After adding the code, scroll down to `Layers` and click `Add a layer`.
-  - Click `Specify an ARN` and enter the `ARN` from the layer created above.
+  - Select `Specify an ARN` and enter the `ARN` from the layer created above.
   - Click `Verify` then `Add`.
 - Finally, click `Configuration` and select `Environmental Variables`.
 Click `Edit` to add the following:
     - FOLDER_ID (the folder id of the ongoing campaign you wish to track)